 “At this time, we do not have information showing that parabens as they are used in cosmetics have an effect on human health.”

 In fact, they do not regulate this and no FDA approval is needed before a product rich in parabens can be in the open market.

 Phthalates are usually hidden under the word “fragrance,” a known hormone disruptor linked to reproductive defects.

-What’s alarming is that researchers know that these compounds are bad for our health, but these substances are everywhere in consumer products while many who lead public health do not know how bad they are for us!
+What’s alarming is that researchers know that these compounds are bad for our health, yet they are everywhere in consumer products…

 Known as ‘plasticizers’ as they help make plastics more flexible, these chemicals are found in most products you buy.

-The National Institute of Health admits that certain types of phthalates are endocrine disruptors (mess with your hormones) and cause cancer.
-Other phthalates negatively impact our reproduction and development.
-Yet, they clearly state that “Many children’s toys and products are made with phthalates.”
+The National Institute of Health acknowledges that certain types of phthalates are endocrine disruptors (mess with your hormones) and cause cancer.

 To avoid exposure, the NIH recommends: